Moaz-Ash0ur/E-Commerce-Platform/README.md

 - **Business Layer (BLL)** – Implements business rules and validation
 - **Data Access Layer (DAL)** – Communicates with the database using EF Core

-This architecture ensures a clean separation of concerns and makes the project easy to maintain and extend.
+This architecture ensures a clean separation of concerns and makes the project easy to maintain and extend

 ---